 - How could it give you purpose during periods of unemployment or retirement?

-Pray that God will help you see His purposes in our own situation.
+Pray that God will help you see His purposes in your own situation.

 Reflection 2: Why is my work so hard?

 What have you found difficult about the jobs you’ve had?
-Try to be specific – was it the nature of the work itself, relationships with your colleagues, the uncertainty, ethical dilemmas, something else?
+Try to be specific.
+Was it the nature of the work itself?
+Tricky relationships with your colleagues?
+The uncertainty?
+Ethical dilemmas?
+Something else?